cdemyanovich/git_out_of_trouble/one/01_slide.md

 !SLIDE commandline incremental smaller
 # Problem
-## You always want to ignore a file
+## You want to ignore a file without updating all repositories

     $ git status
       # On branch master